frida/frida-website/_i18n/en/_docs/frida-trace/session-initialization-primer.md

 files during the frida-trace engine initialization stage.
 These files are executed before the first function handler is called.

-Its power comes from the ability to create and save code and data objects in the global "state" object, which is passed as a parameter to every handler called.
+Its power comes from the ability to define globally visible functions and store data in the global `state` object, which is passed as a parameter to every handler called.

-The "state" object allows you to maintain information across function calls.
+The `state` object allows you to maintain information across function calls.
-Code and data objects stored in "state" are accessible to all called handlers.
+Data stored in `state` are accessible to all called handlers.

 ## Uses for the --init-session option